Northern Westchester Hospital: History

-A committee composed of William Sloane, Moses Taylor, Joseph C. Baldwin, Jr., Edwin G. Merrill, John Henry Towne, Winthrop Cowdin, Cornelius R. Agnew and Hiram E. Manville was set up to organize the creation of a new hospital to serve northern Westchester County.
+In the early 20th century, a committee composed of William Sloane, Moses Taylor, Joseph C. Baldwin, Jr., Edwin G. Merrill, John Henry Towne, Winthrop Cowdin, Cornelius R. Agnew and Hiram E. Manville was set up to organize the creation of a new hospital to serve northern Westchester County.
 On May 8, 1916, the first Northern Westchester Hospital (NWH) meeting was held, at which the hospital's first president, William Sloane, and first board of directors, were elected.
 The facility opened its doors in 1916, with six primary physicians and 15 beds - filling 12 of them its first day.
 Erected on a 2.5-acre parcel of land, NWH immediately proved a vital part of the community.

 In the early 1920s the population of Westchester County and adjacent upstate New York swelled.
 In response, the hospital expanded to 50-rooms in April 1925, and, demonstrating its continual evolution to meet the needs of an ever more sophisticated healthcare system, added a state-of-the-art radiology facility.
 As the community continued to grow, a new construction initiative commenced in 1958, adding 89 new beds in a three-story wing by 1961.
 Two decades later the hospital opened the DeWitt Wallace Pavilion, bringing it to a total of 259 beds in 1973 and allowing NWH to enter a new age of patient-centered care.
 Following the expansion, the hospital would narrow its focus to acquiring the latest technology to better serve the community and region.
 In 1989 capability for magnetic resonance imaging (MRI) and digital subtraction angiography (DSA) was introduced.

 Northern Westchester Hospital joined the North Shore-LIJ Health System in January 2015.
 The health system is now known as Northwell Health.
 NWH modernized its surgical services facility in April 2016 to include six new operating rooms and 13 private pre- and post-anesthesia care beds.

 The hospital celebrated its centennial year in 2016 with various community and staff events, such as partnerships with area historical societies, community walks, Board of Trustees and neo-natal intensive care unit reunions and employee and community galas.

 On September 2, 2020, Northern Westchester Hospital opened its cardiac catheterization lab, part of the Seema Boesky Heart Center.
-Actor Christopher Reeve passed away in 2004 at the age of 52.
+Actor Christopher Reeve died in 2004 at the age of 52.